Khlong Toey Music Program

 After seeing PFC's "Stand By Me" video on YouTube in 2008, musicians Aom Amm and Gigi Nemrod were deeply inspired.
 Little did they know that simply viewing a video would soon change their lives in a profound way.
 Upon further investigation they read about the efforts of the foundation and from that moment on decided to model the same principles and initiate a music program for disadvantaged Thai children.
 The Khlong Toey Music program was founded in August 2012.

-This is not just a music program, but a vital mission that helps build self-esteem and hope in young people, providing a sense of family and belonging for kids who might otherwise be roaming in gangs, sniffing glue and taking drugs.
+This is not just a music program, but a vital mission that helps build self-esteem and hope in young people, providing a sense of family and belonging for kids who might otherwise be on the street and vulnerable to the negative influences of drugs, gangs, and other harsh realities of daily life in the slum.
 Aom, Gigi and five teachers volunteer their time for the benefit of the Thai students.
 Most of the program's music instruments were contributed by generous supporters.